‘Betrayed’ Belsize students protest loss of special needs staff at Wac Arts College

 “This was a painful experience for me and for them, but absolutely necessary if the college is to overcome its current financial difficulties.”

-Wac Arts College is rated “good” by Ofsted and has a capacity of 105 students.
-Around 43% of its students are eligible for free school meals.
+Wac Arts College is rated “good” by Ofsted and has capacity for 105 students.
+Around 43% of its pupils are eligible for free school meals.